rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 Use casting with care, or better yet use `t is T` types instead.

 And I have successfully avoided any puns on choosing wrong actors for a movie!

+## Egg or Chicken

+Think about these two distinct approaches to writing code:

+* Values / programs follow types
+* Types follow programs / values

+IMO this distinction is not something most programmers think about.
+In statically typed languages with powerful type systems the first approach is dominant.
+Whole libraries, APIs, large parts of code bases are understood by just looking at the types.
+OO advice to _program to interfaces not implementations_ can be viewed as a special case of the first approach as well.
+When using the first approach, you will think about, say, JSON parsing as implementing a mapping from the JSON Value type to your type.
+If you are defining your type so JS's `JSON.parse` will just work (with a type guard of course), you are using the second approach.
+I imagine gradual types (e.g. TypeScript), will always come with a decent amount of the second approach.
+The _type guards_ fit very well in that space.
+Both approaches are IMO valid, and can and should coexist.
+Pushing for more of the first is always a nice goal.
+IMO it is important to make an explicit decision which approach is used and where in the program.

 ## Interesting safety